ga-wdi-boston/wdi_3_rails_hw_agile_ch2/README.md

 Tonight you will read the Agile Development with Rails book, chapter 2 and code along with all examples in it.
 You will *also* read Chapter 3 in the same book.
 For those feeling a need to refresh on Ruby, also read Chapter 4 but no codealong is needed on that chapter.

-Additionally, make sure to use the `pry-rails` gem in the project.
+Additionally, make sure to use the `pry-byebug` gem in the project.

 ## Rubric